oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 {{< img "Domain Settings" "images/domain-settings.png" >}}

 Next, you need to create a server template that you will use with your dynamic cluster.
-Select the **Server Templates** element and create a new server template with the name `todo-srv-template`.
+Select the **Server Templates** element, add a new server template with the name `todo-srv-template`, and then click **Create**.
 After you create the template, enable `Listen Port Enabled` so that the screen looks like the following image.

 {{< img "Server Template" "images/server-template.png" >}}

-Next, select the three dots to the right of the `Cluster` field, drop-down box, and select the `Create New Cluster` menu item.
-Create a new cluster with the name `mycluster` and then select it as the Cluster attribute of the server template.
+Next, select the three dots to the right of the `Cluster` field, drop-down menu, and select the `Create New Cluster` menu item.
+Create a new cluster with the name `mycluster`.
+Then, in the drop-down menu, select it as the Cluster attribute of the server template.

-Navigate to the new cluster, `mycluster`, and select the `Dynamic` tab.
+Navigate to the new cluster, `Clusters` > `mycluster`, and select the `Dynamic` tab.
 Set the fields to the values specified in the following table.

 | Field Name | Value |
 | --- | --- |